Approximation of the Boltzmann Collision Operator Based on Hermite Spectral Method: Concluding remarks and comparison with similar works

+Another related work is \cite{Grohs2017}, where the basis functions are chosen such that the discretization is in the $L^2$ space instead of the weighted $L^2$ space.
+One advantage of this method is that $L^2(\mathbb{R}^3)$ is a large space, and more distribution functions can be included to the framework.
+However, since the coefficients in the expansion are not directly related to the moments, and the trick of cost reduction in Section \ref{sec:convergence} is not applicable.

-Our numerical examples show that this method can efficiently capture the evolution of lower-order moments in the spatially homogeneous Boltzmann equation.
-The method should be further validated in the numerical tests for the full Boltzmann equation with spatial variables, which will be one of the future works.
-Besides, we are also working on the reduction of the computational cost for the quadratic part.
+Our numerical examples show that our method can efficiently capture the evolution of lower-order moments in the spatially homogeneous Boltzmann equation.
+The method should be further validated in the numerical tests for the full Boltzmann equation with spatial variables, by which one can probably get a proper {\it a priori} estimation of $M_0$.
+Some preliminary applications to several benchmark problems have been done in \cite{Hu2018}, and more experiments are to be carried out in future works.
+Besides, we are also working on a better choice of the ``BGK part'' in our collision model and the reduction of the computational cost for the quadratic part.